 I told him firmly that no matter what, I don't have that kind of money.
 He sharply and rudely told me that I was foolish and had wasted his time doing something nice for me.
 As I walked away, he mumbled something under his breath.
 What kind of a salesperson thinks that this approach is a good one?

 What kind of a company would stand behind that and teach their salespeople to treat potential customers like that?

 It obviously works on some people because the store stays open, but trying to shame a person into buying a product is despicable.

-Review about: Forever Flawless Customer Care.
+Product or Service Mentioned: Forever Flawless Customer Care.

 Reason of review: Poor customer service.